Export Live Animals to Colombia

 Note: Effective immediately, Colombia will not accept mares transported in the last third of pregnancy.

-Note: Effective immediately, due to the presence of contagious equine metritis (CEM) in the state of Arizona, Colombia is suspending the importation of horses from that state.
+Note: Effective immediately, due to the presence of contagious equine metritis (CEM) in the State of Arizona, Colombia is suspending the importation of horses from that State.
 APHIS will not endorse health certificates for horse exported from Arizona.

 Note: Effective December 24, 2003, sheep from the United States are banned due to a risk of BSE.